feathr-ai/feathr/docs/dev_guide/new_contributor_guide.md

 * "I am not sure how to setup the cluster and test my code.
 Can someone help me out?"

 ## My pull request(PR) requires testing against the database or cluster that I dont' have, how can I test?
 Develop your implementation locally first and use unit tests to ensure correctness.
 Later, you can ask PR reviewers to label them with `safe to test` so Github will kick off a integration test in our test cluster with your code.
+If your PR contains any change about registry server it should also be labeled with `registry test`.
+Then related test cases will be triggered in Github workflow.

 If you need more assistance regarding testing your code or development, reach out in our Slack channel.